rajaraman-mahalingam/iOS-URL-redirection-schemes-master/README.md

 Pre-installation instructions:

-1. If you arent sure of enabling developer options on your iphone, please hook you device to your macbook, open xcode and go to Window > devices, where you should see the connected device.
+1. If you aren't sure of enabling developer options on your iphone, please hook you device to your macbook, open xcode and go to Window > devices, where you should see the connected device.
 2. Turn off your device while still connected to macbook and xcode and turn the device on again.
 3. You should then see under Settings > Developer options, listed.